 Instructions

 - Cut the pork fat into small pieces, making sure the pieces are no larger than 1 inch in size.
-Use only the pig fat, take time to remove the lining and meat bits.
-Doing so will create a snow white color and less pork flavor is desired.
+Remove as much of the skin and meat as possible.
+This ensures the lard is snow white in color and has less of a pork like flavor.

 - Place the cut fat into the slow cooker, setting the temperature to low.
-Low being 8 to 10 hours.
+The rendering process will take roughly 8 to 10 hours.

-- Within 2 hours the lard will begin to melt, at this point make sure to gently stir the fat gently every 1 hour.
-The fat will never completely melt down due to various reasons (see the note section as to why) and only you can determine when the rendering process has been completed.
+- Within 2 hours the lard will begin to melt, at this point make sure to gently stir the fat 2 hours.
+Stirring the fat pieces ensures all cuts are melting evenly, however, not all pieces will melt down.
+There are various reasons as to why, however, these pieces make great snacks.

-- Using a slotted spoon remove and reserve any fat or cracklin (meat with fat or skin with a bit of fat attached).
+- Once the fat has rendered down, use a slotted spoon to remove and reserve any fat or cracklin (meat with fat attached).

 - Canning lard will require the rendered pork fat to be strained.
-On the mason jar place the jar funnel, small fine mesh sieve, and unbleached coffee filter.
+Place a jar funnel on top of the mason jar.
+Next, place a small fine mesh sieve and an unbleached coffee filter.
 Begin ladling the rendered lard to the jar, allowing it to slowly strain through the coffee filter and sieve.
-This will ensure no sediments enter the mason jars.
+This will ensure no sediments enters the mason jars.

-- Cover the filled jars with a clean flour sack towel, allowing the lard to solidify.
+- Cover the filled jars with a clean flour sack towel and allow the lard to solidify.

-- Add the lids and rings and store in the freezer for up to 1 year.
+- Once fully cooled, add the plastic lids and rings and store in the freezer for up to 1 year.

 Note